-The Ether fell behind other models in our review metrics.
+The Ether falls behind other models in many of our review metrics.
 Most other contenders outperformed it in weight and packability, versatility, and water resistance.
 Fortunately, it does have some admirable traits that might suit the right user.

-The Ether performed well compared to other models when it came to wind resistance, largely in part to the fleece-lining that covered the entirety of the jacket.
+The Ether offers superior wind resistance, largely due to its fleece-lining.
 Without this lining, which is not featured on the hood of the jacket, the nylon double mini rip would likely be a bit less resistant to strong gusts.
-However, with it, the Ether was able to keep out drafts well (except for the hood, which allowed a bit more air through).
+With it, the Ether can keep out drafts well (except for the hood, which allows a bit more air through).
 For a jacket that includes microfleece in the hood, check out our Top Pick for a Cold Day, the Columbia Flash Forward.

 Though the hood is fleece-free, the rest of the Marmot Ether is lined with a cozy fleece layer and features hand pockets to keep your toasty and on chilly days,

 The armpit ventilation of the Ether adds to its breathability but detracts from its wind resistance.